 Jim is the first honorary life member of the Bibbulmun Track Foundation, having been a board member since its inception as well as a former board member of the Mundibiddi Trail Foundation and a foundation member of the WA Parks Foundation.
 He was, for more than three decades, also a member of the World Commission on Protected Areas Working Group on Tourism.

-Tracy Shea has held a range of policy, advisory and leadership roles across the State government in environment, conservation, recreation and nature-based tourism during a career spanning 38 years, with the last 10 spent as an assistant director in parks and visitor services at the Department of Biodiversity, Conservation and Attractions.
+Tracy Shea has held a range of policy, advisory and leadership roles across State government in environment, conservation, recreation and nature-based tourism during a career spanning 38 years, with the last 10 spent as assistant director in parks and visitor services at the Department of Biodiversity, Conservation and Attractions.

 As managing director of Vanguard Press and Premium Publishers, Chad van Heemst (CA, B.Com) has worked extensively to market destinations throughout WA and promote tourism operators through the power of print.